 But you also miss out on professional expertise!

-When you have you skates sharpened by someone who truely understands the mechanics of both blades and sharpening machines, you get unrivaled experience resulting in the best outcome.
+When you have your skates sharpened by someone who truly understands the mechanics of both blades and sharpening machines, you get unrivaled experience resulting in the best outcome.
 Being able to counteract the effects of bent blades, nicks, misaligned equipment and understanding blade profiling, you will consistently get better results from a seasoned skate engineer, such as at Rich@TheRink.

 If you're thinking of getting a Sparx, borrowing someone else's Sparx, paying an individual to sharpen your blades on their Sparx, or offering skate sharpening using a Sparx machine, consider the following: